-Although the Regulations came into force on 6 April 2017, the snapshot date for the purposes of measuring the gender paygap is 5 April 2017 and annually thereafter, to align with the end of the tax year.
-The required information must be published within a year of the snapshot date of 5 April 2017 i.e. by 4 April 2018.
-The Regulations require you to take a 'snapshot' of your gender pay gap on 5 April 2017 and bonus pay details for the 12 months preceding 5 April 2017 i.e. from 6 April 2016 to 5 April 2017.
+The snapshot date for the purposes of measuring the gender pay gap is 5 April each year, to align with the end of the tax year.
+The required information must be published within a year of the snapshot date of 5 April i.e. by 4 April the following year.
+The Regulations require you to take a 'snapshot' of your gender pay gap on 5 April and bonus pay details for the 12 months preceding, for example, from 6 April 2017 to 5 April 2018.